jalbiero/cpp-vs-rust/dynamic_vs_static_dispatch/README.md

 #### Key points

 - C++: Use the `virtual` keyword when defining a method in a class/struct.
-- Rust: Use the `dyn` keyword at the moment of annotating the type of a variable with a trait (see also [trait object](https://doc.rust-lang.org/reference/types/trait-object.html#trait-objects)).
+- Rust: Use the `dyn` keyword at the moment of annotating the type of a variable with a trait (see also [trait objects](https://doc.rust-lang.org/reference/types/trait-object.html#trait-objects)).

 ### Part 2: Static dispatch

 Contrary to dynamic dispatch, a static dispatch does not require a vtable or a fat pointer, the call is straight forward.
 The compiler performs a type validation to ensure that involved types are compatible (*).

-In C++, the dispatch is implemented with templates, and, in recent version, with the help of [concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B)).
+In C++, the dispatch is implemented with templates, and, in recent version, with the help of [concepts](https://en.wikipedia.org/wiki/Concepts_(C%2B%2B).
 In Rust the implementation is done with Traits (as in dynamic dispatch).

 (*) In versions of C++ prior to 20, this is often referred as [duck typing](https://en.wikipedia.org/wiki/Duck_typing) (do not confuse with dynamic duck typing like in Python, in C++ this is purely static) because the compiler does not check the involved types.
 See the C++ implementation later in this section for an example and a deeper explanation.

+#### Example

+In order to make a comparisson between dynamic and static dispatch, the same previous example will be re used.

+#### Dispatch

-#### Rust
+##### Rust
 I will start with Rust because we do not need extra definitions (the `Operation` trait remains the same), so we can just code the dispatching with minor changes:

 ```rust